 40 Fascinating Facts About Your Favorite Horror Movies

-Today’s the day when we pull out all of the scary movies in our collections and pile them up in preparation for a Halloween horror movie marathon.
+Now's the time when we pull out all of the scary movies in our collections and pile them up in preparation for a Halloween horror movie marathon.
 But before you grab the popcorn and dim the lights, bone up on your horror knowledge with these 40 facts about some of your favorite scary movies.

 1. COUNT ORLOCK ONLY BLINKS ONCE IN NOSFERATU.